-Commerce will consider the extent to which the applicant will increase the supply of decent, safe, and sanitary affordable housing for income-eligible families, particularly the homeless, disabled, elderly, and other disadvantaged populations, as follows.
+Commerce will consider the extent to which the applicant will increase the supply of decent, safe, and sanitary affordable housing for qualifying populations as follows.

-- 1. Describe and document the need for an increase in or preservation of the supply of decent, safe, and sanitary affordable housing for income-eligible families in the proposed community. - 2.
-Outline how the results of a Market Study or Market Analysis support the need for units targeted to the applicant's proposed applicable resident income levels. - 3.
-Outline how the Market Study or Market Analysis supports the proposed number of units and the proposed unit sizes. - 4.
-Describe and document how the project targets specific sectors of the community's population, in particular families that are homeless, elderly, disabled or disadvantaged. - 5.
+- 1. Describe and document the need for an increase in or preservation of the supply of decent, safe, and sanitary affordable housing for qualifying populations in the proposed community. - 2.
+Outline how the Market Study or Market Analysis supports the proposed number of units and the proposed unit sizes. - 3.
+Describe and document how the project targets qualifying populations.
+Describe any preferences or limitations to be implemented, and the method of prioritization, as applicable. - 4.
 Demonstrate how the proposed project meets the need of a difficult area to serve that has fewer resources available to it than Montana's more populated areas.